BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 `binary_sensor.octopus_energy_{{ACCOUNT_ID}}_intelligent_dispatching`

 This sensor is used to determine if you're currently in a planned dispatch period (i.e. "smart-charge" determined by Octopus Energy) or are within the standard off peak period.
+This sensor **will not** come on during a bump charge.

 !!! warning